miguelgondu/minimal_vae_on_selfies/readme.md

 ![Molecule sampled - 3](./static/sample3.png)
 ![Molecule sampled - 4](./static/sample4.png)

 SELFIES are a robust and discrete representation of molecules[^1], which are a sort of successor to SMILES[^2].
-This repository contains a minimal working example of an MLP variational autoencoder that can be trained on SELFIES, including how to download a database of SELFIES strings, how to process these as categorical data, the training loops, and some samples from the latent space (see above).
+This repository contains a minimal working example of an MLP variational autoencoder that can be trained on SELFIES of at most 20 tokens, including how to download a database of SELFIES strings, how to process these as categorical data, the training loops, and some samples from the latent space (see above).

 ## Prerequisites